Eric Stewart: Beyond 10cc

 From 1990, Stewart began to participate as a guest vocalist on the last The Alan Parsons Project album Freudiana (1990) and later on Parsons' Try Anything Once (1993) and On Air (1996).
 Stewart reflected:

 "I love the big love ballad on Freudiana and I loved doing Blue Blue Sky.
 'On Air' is my favourite album."

 In 2000s, Stewart returned to recording solo albums with Do Not Bend (2003), while his fourth solo album, Viva la Difference, was originally planned to come out in 2007, but delayed until 2009.

-In 2017, Stewart released his autobiography titled The Things I Do for Love as iOS ebook.
+In 2017, Stewart released his autobiography titled The Things I Do for Love as an iOS ebook.
 The release was backed with a career spanning compilation album Anthology, with remastered songs some of which were newly mixed and retitled.
 The compilation was also co-mastered by Stewart himself.